 (c) "Perennial stream" means a stream that flows throughout a majority of the year (greater than 90 percent of the time) and flows in a well-defined channel.

-(18) "Streamside Management Zone (SMZ)" means an area along both sides of intermittent and perennial streams and perennial waterbodies where extra precaution is used in carrying out forest practices in order to protect water quality.
+(17) "Streamside Management Zone (SMZ)" means an area along both sides of intermittent streams and perennial streams and along the margins of perennial waterbodies where extra precaution is used in carrying out forestry-related, land-disturbing activities in order to protect water quality.

-(19) "Visible Sediment" means solid particulate matter, both mineral and organic, which can be seen with the unaided eye that has been or is being transported by water, air, gravity, or ice from its site of origin.
-This does not normally include colloidal sized particles.
+(18) "Visible Sediment" means solid particulate matter, both mineral and organic, which may be seen with the unaided eye that has been or is being transported by water, air, gravity, or ice from its site of origin.
+This does not include colloidal sized particles.